CBWIRE

 What!?
 How?

-1. CBWIRE processes our component's HTML template, data properties, and actions, then displays the component with its initial default values (which begin at 0).
+1. CBWIRE renders the component with default values (starting at 0).

 Awesome, right?